Kwiatens/FloV3R/README.md

 # FloV3R - 100$ 2K Resolution Open-source DiY VR headset with SteamVR support and 6-DoF tracking (Headset + Controllers)

+FloV3R VR Headset are very affordable (compared to other VR headsets).
+It is made so that you can play in any SteamVR game!
+It features 6DoF tracking on both the headset and controllers.
+The whole build should should be around 100$ (with 2K display), but it might be more expensive depending on where you order the parts from.
+(It might be cheaper too :p)

 FloV3R VR Headset is based on "HadesVR"! -> https://github.com/HadesVR/HadesVR

 [This project is currently in developement]